csound-plugins/installer/README.md

 A small bootstrapping script that downloads the Csound 7 portable release from the [csound-plugins/csound-plugins](https://github.com/csound-plugins/csound-plugins) GitHub repository, verifies its integrity, and runs the bundled installer.
+The script is uploaded to the csound-plugins site as `csound-plugins.github.io/getcsound.sh`

 ## Quick install